nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Let's say one of your employees, Alex Yeoh, is no longer working in your bubble tea shop.
 But he may come back to work again in the future.
 You, as a store manager, want to remove him from your employee directory without permanently deleting his information, so that you can retrieve/move back his information to your employee directory when he comes back to work again.
-In this case, you can follow these steps.

-Steps to archive the first employee, Alex Yeoh, in the sample data:
+To archive the first employee, Alex Yeoh, in the sample data, you can follow these instructions:

 1. Type `c-archive 1` into the _Command Box_.
 2. Press "Enter" to execute.